Berkanktk/CyberSecurity/README.md

 # Links
 [ExploitDB](https://www.exploit-db.com) - searchable archive from The Exploit Database.
 [CVE Mitre](https://cve.mitre.org) - list of publicly known cybersecurity vulnerabilities.
+[GTFOBins](https://gtfobins.github.io) - list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.

+# Services
+## Active directory (Windows)
+Active Directory is a collection of machines and servers connected inside of domains, that are a collective part of a bigger forest of domains, that make up the Active Directory network.

+Other related terms include: Domain controllers, Trusts & Policies, Services, Authentication & Cloud security.

+# Terms
+**Active reconnaissance** - Directly interacting with the system.
+**Passive reconnaissance** - We rely on publicly available information.
+**IDOR** - IDOR stands for Insecure Direct Object Reference and is a type of access control vulnerability.

 # Overview of Tools (For pentesting in general)
 [Aircrack-ng](https://www.aircrack-ng.org) - is a complete suite of tools to assess WiFi network security